Tampa Sexual Harassment Attorney Represents Aggrieved Employees

 - Front pay – compensation for anticipated future losses in cases where reinstatement is not practical

 Injunctive relief, including reinstating a fired employee or ordering the employer to change policies and practices that allowed the harassment to occur, is also available.

 Contact an aggressive employment attorney for your sexual harassment claim

-Mitchell L. Feldman Esq.
-PA will assert your rights against your employer.
+Feldman Williams, PLLC will assert your rights against your employer.
 Call my Tampa, Florida office at 813-906-6468 or contact me online to schedule a consultation.